kubevirt/hyperconverged-cluster-operator/docs/conditions.md

 ```

 ## ConditionType
-`ConditionType` _specifies the state of the operator's reconciliation functionality_.
+`ConditionType` _specifies the state of the operator's reconciliation functionality,
-`ConditionType`s use `ConditionStatus` to report state.
-The `ConditionStatus`es
+which reflects the state of the application_. `ConditionType`s use `ConditionStatus`
-we will use are either `True` or `False`.
-The `ConditionStatus` object can also
+to report state.
+The `ConditionStatus`es we will use are either `True` or `False`.
-be `Unknown`, but only the HCO will use `Unknown` because it's not clear what
+The `ConditionStatus` object can also be `Unknown`, but only the HCO will use
-`Unknown` means in terms of an application's lifecycle.
-The HCO can assume
+`Unknown` because it's not clear what `Unknown` means in terms of an application's
-`Unknown` for conditions while operators are starting up.
+lifecycle.
+The HCO can assume `Unknown` for conditions, while operators are starting up.

-#### OperatorAvailable
+#### ApplicationAvailable
 ```
-	OperatorAvailable ClusterStatusConditionType = "Available"
+	ApplicationAvailable ClusterStatusConditionType = "Available"
 ```
-OperatorAvailable indicates that the binary maintained by the operator
+ApplicationAvailable indicates that the binary maintained by the operator
 (eg: openshift-apiserver for the openshift-apiserver-operator), is functional
 and available in the cluster.